Tadoma

 Tadoma is a method of communication utilized by deafblind individuals, in which the listener places their little finger on the speaker's lips and their fingers along the jawline.
 The middle three fingers often fall along the speaker's cheeks with the little finger picking up the vibrations of the speaker's throat.
 It is sometimes referred to as tactile lipreading, as the listener feels the movement of the lips, the vibrations of the vocal cords, expansion of the cheeks and the warm air produced by nasal phonemes such as 'N' and 'M'.
 Hand positioning can vary, and it is a sometimes also used by hard-of-hearing people to supplement their remaining hearing.

 In some cases, especially if the speaker knows sign language, the deafblind listener may use the Tadoma method with one hand on the speaker's face, and their other hand on the speaker’s signing hand to hear the words.
 In this way, the two methods reinforce each other, increasing the chances of the listener understanding the speaker.

-The Tadoma method can also help a deafblind person speech retain speech skills they may had otherwise had.
+The Tadoma method can also help a deafblind person retain speech skills they may have had otherwise.
 This can, in special cases, allow deafblind people to acquire entirely new words.

 It is a difficult method to learn and use, and is rarely used nowadays.
 However, a small number of deafblind people still use the Tadoma method in everyday communication.